 🟩 Tier 1 – Basic Capacity

-Tier 1 is the lowest tier rating, providing the most basic capacity level with no redundancy provided by the designed and installed cooling or electrical equipment.
+Tier 1 is the lowest tier rating, offering the most fundamental capacity level with no cooling or electrical equipment redundancy.

 🟧 General Requirements

-Although it is the lowest in tier ratings there are still some expectations that need to be met, in order to be awarded the certificate:
+Although it is the lowest in tier ratings, there are still some expectations that need to be met to be awarded the certificate:

 - Sufficient capacity – there is sufficient capacity within the system to meet the system’s requirements.